bb-qq/aqc111/readme.md

 You can download drivers including other platforms from the [Release page](https://github.com/bb-qq/aqc111/releases) and determine a proper driver for your model from [this page](https://www.synology.com/en-global/knowledgebase/DSM/tutorial/Compatibility_Peripherals/What_kind_of_CPU_does_my_NAS_have), but you might encounter some issues with unconfirmed platforms.
 If you are using such an unconfirmed models, the [Compatibility page](https://github.com/bb-qq/aqc111/wiki/Compatibility) may be helpful.

 I very much appreciate if you report whether it works.
+If you have any problems, the [Troubleshooting](https://github.com/bb-qq/r8152/wiki/Troubleshooting) page may help.

 NOTE: I recommend using front ports to connect devices because some users reported stability issues when they use rear ports.